smartgeber Logo

 Botanical Classification: The Science Behind It

 In botanical terms, a pumpkin is classified as a fruit.
 This is because a fruit is the part of a plant that develops from the flower and contains seeds.
-Since pumpkins grow from the flowering part of the plant and encase seeds, they fit the botanical definition of a fruit.
+Since pumpkins grow from the flowering part of the plant and encase seeds, they fit the scientific definition of a fruit.

-Historical Uses of Pumpkins
+Historical Perspectives on Pumpkins

 Last updated 3 mins ago